2i2c-org/2i2c-org.github.io/content/infrastructure/kinds-of-hubs.md

   columns = "1"
 +++

-# Kinds of JupyterHubs that we support
+# Our JupyterHub Distributions

-JupyterHubs are flexible and customizable, and can generally meet most use-cases in research and education.
-There are 4 kinds of JupyterHub configurations we have found to be very common.
-We put extra emphasis on supporting these use-cases, which we'll describe below.
+We design JupyterHub distributions to meet the needs of particular use-cases in research and education.
+Below are our most common use-cases - each has a JupyterHub distribution that we can deploy and manage for you.

 ## JupyterHub for your class